theupdateframework/pep-maximum-security-model/README.rst

 another to detect accidental or malicious failures.

 Another approach is to generate the cryptographic hash of *snapshot* periodically and tweet it.
-Perhaps a user comes forward with the actual metadata and the repository maintainers can verify the metadata's cryptographic hash.
-[LV: how about this version: "For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify the metadata's cryptographic hash.]
+For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify the metadata's cryptographic hash.
 Alternatively, PyPI may periodically archive its own versions of *snapshot* rather than rely on externally provided metadata.
 In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
 If any package hash has changed, this indicates an attack has occured.